Safety and Attitude

 Personally, I read these reports daily.
 A few times I have known the individuals involved and more often the places these incidents have occurred.
 Perhaps you too.

 Two close friends I have flown with have perished in aviation accidents.
 Another close friend was at work with us on Friday and did not come back on Monday.
+Another close friend (my adoptive sister) died after engine failure and trying to make the impossible turn back to the runway.
 After formal NTSB investigation, in every case the fatalities were avoidable if different actions were taken.
 All were experienced pilots.

 Each person either made a critical mistake or was with someone who did.
 Either way, the outcome was the same and there is great sadness to those who were close, and the sadness continues to this very day.

 We, at CEFS utilize the time-tested lessons learned by FAA studies to counsel you and ourselves about Flight Safety and Aeronautical Decision-making.